Our business

 • Impact on the wellbeing of the complainer.

-Additionally, we will not publish a summarised report if it is linked to any outstanding or future criminal proceedings.
+Additionally, we will not publish a summarised report if it is linked to any outstanding or future criminal and or legal proceedings.

 5. Other published documents